 Georgia continues to experience increasingly strong economic growth during recent years; a trend that we expect to continue into future fiscal years as Georgia remains a worldwide destination for business growth and expansion.
-We expect that this continued economic growth will be sufficient to enable the state to meet mandatory growth obligations in education, healthcare, and pensions through increases in state revenues while maintaining the current level of funding for other core state services.
-Therefore, Governor Deal asks that state agencies continue a conservative approach to the AFY 2015 and FY 2016 budgets by utilizing existing resources strategically to deliver services to Georgians as efficiently and effectively as possible.
+We expect that this continued economic growth will be sufficient to enable the state to meet mandatory growth obligations in education and healthcare through increases in state revenues while maintaining the current level of funding for other core state services.
+Therefore, Governor Deal asks that state agencies continue a conservative approach to the AFY 2016 and FY 2017 budgets by utilizing existing resources strategically to deliver services to Georgians as efficiently and effectively as possible.